International Relations of East Asia

 Teaching methods

-While the focus of the lectures is on China, attending students will be involved in the preparation of class presentations on other East Asian states, such as Japan, South Korea and Indonesia.
-Concepts and models introduced during the lectures to analyse the Chinese case will thus be applied to different cases.
-At the end of the course, the case-studies will be compared in a final discussion aimed at identifying trends in the East Asian region at large.
+While the focus of the lectures is on China's foreign policy, attending students will be involved in case-studies on the foreign policy of other East Asian states and the way they have been coping with China's rise.
+At the end of the course, these case-studies will be compared in a final discussion aimed at identifying trends in the East Asian region at large.

 Teaching Resources